 Work site safety is a top priority of GV team leaders.
-Although safety begins with each individual team member, each team leader should recognize and eliminate safety hazards.
+Although safety begins with each individual team member, each team should have at least one member appointed to monitor safety, whose responsibility it is to recognize and eliminate safety hazards.

-Before the trip the team leader should ask who in the team is medically trained - doctor, nurse, paramedic, EMT, etc. One of those responding affirmatively should be asked to administer basic first aid to anyone injured at the work site.
+Before the trip the team leader should ask who on the team is medically trained-doctor, nurse, paramedic, EMT, etc. One of those responding affirmatively should be asked to administer basic first aid to anyone injured at the work site.

-Every work site should have a well-stocked first aid kit - generally carried by the team leader.
+Every work site should have a well-stocked first aid kit-generally carried by the team leader.
 Every team member needs to know:

-- > The location of the first aid kit; - > Who on the team is medically trained; - > The location of the team's ECI forms and Emergency management Plan document; - > The recommended procedure for handling minor and serious illness, accident and injury.
+- The location of the first aid kit; - Who on the team is medically trained; - The emergency response telephone number (if applicable); - The location of the team's ECI forms and Emergency Management Plan document; - The recommended procedure for handling minor and serious illness, accident and injury.

 A set of worksite safety guidelines is included in each team member's GV Orientation Handbook.
-Team leaders should encourage their team members to review these guidelines prior their arrival at the build site.
-The Host Coordinator will provide you with helpful hints for staying safe while at the affiliate; these too should be shared with the team members.
+Team leaders should encourage their team members to review these guidelines prior to arrival at the build site.
+The host GV coordinator will provide you with helpful hints for staying safe while at the affiliate; these too should be shared with team members.

-See Work Site Safety Policy (Appendix 16)
+See Work Site Safety Policy (Appendix 16).

-HFH ECA should:
+HFHI EMEA should:

-- Liaise with the Host Coordinator and set out our expectations for Health and Safety, particularly on site; - Ensure that a qualified first aider or medical practitioner is on the team; - Ensure that all team members receive information regarding recommended vaccinations ; - Ensure that the team receives a site safety orientation ; - Ensure that the worksite is kept tidy ; - Ensure that all equipment is fit for purpose ; - Ensure that any potentially unsafe situations reported by the team leader are dealt with adequately;
+- → Liaise with the Hosting Coordinator and set out our expectations for Health and Safety, particularly on site; - → Ensure that a qualified first aider or medical practitioner is on the team; - → Ensure that all team members receive information regarding recommended vaccinations; - → Ensure that the team receives a site safety orientation; - → Ensure that the worksite is kept tidy; - → Ensure that all equipment is fit for purpose; - → Ensure that any potentially unsafe situations reported by the team leader are dealt with adequately; - → Provide safety wear such as hard hats;

-- Provide safety wear such as hard hats; - Provide a safe vehicle and competent driver for team transport.
+→ Provide a safe vehicle and competent driver for team transport.

-The Individual should:
+The individual should:

-- Comply with whatever vaccinations are required; - Bring enough personal medication to last the trip; - Carry a spare prescription in case of loss, damage etc. (with the generic rather than brand name); - Have a letter from their GP if carrying specialist medical equipment; - Inform the first aider as soon as they feel unwell (enables the situation to be monitored); - Take care not to eat contaminated food or drink dirty water; - Work in a safe manner so as not to jeopardize their own, or other people's safety; - Only use equipment that they have been trained to use; - Report any potentially unsafe situations to the team leader; - Comply with any requests to wear safety equipment or clothing; - Avoid undertaking any activity that they are unsure about.
+- Comply with whatever vaccinations are required; - Bring enough personal medication to last the trip; - ✓ Carry a spare prescription in case of loss, damage etc. (with the generic rather than brand name); - ✓ Have a letter from their GP if carrying specialist medical equipment; - ✓ Inform the first aider as soon as they feel unwell (enables the situation to be monitored); - ▼ Take care not to eat contaminated food or drink dirty water; - ✓ Work in a safe manner so as not to jeopardize their own, or other people's safety; - Only use equipment that they have been trained to use; - ✓ Report any potentially unsafe situations to the team leader; - Comply with any requests to wear safety equipment or clothing; - Avoid undertaking any activity that they are unsure about.

-The Team Leader should:
+The team leader should:

-- Comply with requirements of the individual (see above); - Carry out daily risk assessments and record these in a diary; - Develop a close working relationship with the HFH representative in charge of the site; - Not allow team members to undertake activities that he/she feels are unsafe and work with the local affiliate to solve the problem if possible ; - Report any potentially unsafe situations to the local HFH representative; - Carry relevant information on each member of the team: name, allergies, blood group, medication, GP, contact no., insurance no., passport details; - Be the first aider or delegate the role of first aider and ensure s/he knows what is expected; - Ensure that regular team times are held; - Ensure that the team have access to a supply of safe drinking water; - Purchase new tools if necessary.
+- → Comply with requirements of the individual (see above); - → Carry out daily risk assessments and record these in a diary; - → Develop a close working relationship with the HFH representative in charge of the site; - → Not allow team members to undertake activities that he/she feels are unsafe and work with the local program to solve the problem if possible; - → Report any potentially unsafe situations to the local HFH representative; - → Carry relevant information on each member of the team: name, allergies, blood group, medication, GP, contact no., insurance no., passport details; - → Be the first aider or delegate the role of first aider and ensure she or he knows what is expected; - → Ensure that regular team times are held:

+- → Ensure that the team have access to a supply of safe drinking water; - → Purchase new tools if necessary.

-The First Aider should:
+The first aider should: